Rialto building group, Melbourne: Preservation battles

 In 1978 National Mutual successfully applied for a permit to demolish all but the front 14m of the Winfield, and while that was underway applied to demolish the bulk of the Rialto as well.
 By this time, they also owned the Robbs building, which they also wanted to demolish.
 The National Trust and the Collins Street Defence Movement opposed the demolition of Robbs on the grounds that it had considerable streetscape importance as an anchor for the land boom Gothic buildings in Collins Street and the bluestone warehouses along King Street, an argument also supported by the Historic Buildings Preservation Council (though they did not officially list it).
-In 1979, the State Government called on an international expert to prepare a comprehensive scheme, which found the complex ‘possibly of world significance’ and recommended a mix of offices, shops and pedestrian areas.
-A scheme that preserved the Rialto as part of a convention centre and casino was also discussed at this time, but the State Government was uncertain about allowing a casino.
+In 1979, the Victorian State Government called on an international expert to prepare a comprehensive scheme, which found the complex "possibly of world significance" and recommended a mix of offices, shops and pedestrian areas.
+A scheme that preserved the Rialto as part of a convention centre and casino was also discussed at this time, but the Victorian State Government was uncertain about allowing a casino.

-In January 1981 National Mutual sold the site to the Grollo Group, in a joint venture with St Martin's Properties, who soon revealed plans for a trio of high rise office towers, including one on the corner replacing Robbs, supported on piers through the York Butter Factory, a 19th-century warehouse on King Street.
+In January 1981, National Mutual sold the site to the Grollo Group, in a joint venture with St Martin's Properties, who soon revealed plans for a trio of high rise office towers, including one on the corner replacing Robbs, supported on piers through the York Butter Factory, a 19th-century warehouse on King Street.
 This plan was stymied when the Builders Labourer's Federation (BLF) placed a ban on the demolition of Robbs.
 Grollo also developed the idea of a hotel incorporating the Rialto and Winfield buildings in consultation with the National Trust.